 , and Tor Books as a panel of Science Fiction and Fantasy authors discuss how their work can help explain and bridge these generational gaps, as well as what it takes for a literary work to gain crossover appeal for both youth and adults.
 This year's line-up is slated to include:

 LITA Guide Book Signing: Saturday June 24, 2017, 3:00pm

 Don't miss your chance to meet and have your copy signed by Melody Condron of Managing the Digital You: Where and How to Keep and Organize Your Digital Life.
 This book is a much-needed guide for those struggling with how to manage and preserve their digital items.
 Starting with a values assessment, this book helps readers identify what items are important to them personally so that they can effectively prioritize their time and effort.
 Covering multimedia, correspondence, legacy planning, password protection, photos, non-digital documents, financial and legal documents, and even social media archiving, this comprehensive text addresses how to get started and how to develop a plan for managing existing and future items.

 Sunday Afternoon with LITA, June 25, 2017

-LITA's premier program on changes and advances in technology.
-Top Technology Trends features our ongoing roundtable discussion about trends and advances in library technology by a panel of LITA technology experts and thought leaders.
-The panelists will describe changes and advances in technology that they see having an impact on the library world, and suggest what libraries might do to take advantage of these trends.
-This conference panelists and their suggested trends include:
+LITA's premier program on trends and advances in technology features our ongoing roundtable discussion by a panel of LITA technology experts and thought leaders.
+The panelists will describe changes and advances in technology that they see having an impact on the library world and suggest what libraries might do to take advantage of these trends.
+Panelists and their suggested trends include: